-The International Fund is submanaged by a team of investment professionals from the quantitative management group at Wellington Management.
+The International Equity Fund is submanaged by a team of investment professionals from the quantitative management group at Wellington Management.
 The Bond Fund is submanaged by a team of investment professionals from the US broad market team at Wellington Management.
 The following information regarding each investment professional's compensation, other accounts, and ownership of Fund shares has been provided by Wellington Management.

-David J. Elliott, CFA, FRM, Senior Managing Director, Co-Director of Quantitative Investments, and Director of Quantitative Portfolio Management of Wellington Management, joined Wellington Management in 1995 and has been an investment professional with Wellington Management since 1999 and a member of the quantitative management group supporting the Domini Funds since 2005.
-As of July 31, 2019, Mr. Elliott had day-to-day management responsibilities for the assets of: (i) 7 registered investment companies with approximately \$470 million in assets under management, (ii) 41 other pooled investment vehicles with approximately \$4.07 billion in assets under management.
-The advisory fee for 14 of these accounts (with approximately \$1.65 billion in aggregate assets) is based upon performance.
+David J. Elliott, CFA, FRM, Senior Managing Director, Co-Director of Quantitative Investments, and Director of Quantitative Portfolio Management of Wellington Management, joined Wellington Management in 1995 and has been an investment professional with Wellington Management since 1999 and a member of the quantitative management group supporting the Domini Funds since 2005 and has served as the portfolio manager responsible for the International Equity fund since May 2009.
+As of July 31, 2020, Mr. Elliott had day-to-day management responsibilities for the assets of: (i) 3 registered investment companies with approximately \$490 million in assets under management, (ii) 25 other pooled investment vehicles with approximately \$2.24 billion in assets under management, and (iii) 10 other accounts with a total of approximately \$2.2 billion in assets under management.
+The advisory fee for 9 of these accounts (with approximately \$1.0 billion in aggregate assets) is based upon performance.

 Campe Goodman, CFA, Senior Managing Director, and Fixed Income Portfolio Manager of Wellington Management, joined Wellington Management in 2000 and has served as the portfolio manager responsible for the Bond Fund since January 7, 2015.
-As of July 31, 2019, Mr. Goodman had day-to-day management responsibilities for the assets of: (i) 16 registered investment companies with approximately \$7.26 billion in assets under management, (ii) 16 other pooled investment vehicles with approximately \$3.99 billion in assets under management, and (iii) 41 other accounts with a total of approximately \$13.64 billion in assets under management.
-The advisory fee for one of these accounts (with approximately \$767.53 million in aggregate assets) is based upon performance.
+As of July 31, 2020, Mr. Goodman had day-to-day management responsibilities for the assets of: (i) 16 registered investment companies with approximately \$8.7 billion in assets under management, (ii) 16 other pooled investment vehicles with approximately \$5.7 billion in assets under management, and (iii) 41 other accounts with a total of approximately \$14.2 billion in assets under management.
+The advisory fee for one of these accounts (with approximately \$211 million in aggregate assets) is based upon performance.